Key Points

 • Lego house specifications (one per participant)

-• Lego bricks specifications (one for each Team 3 member)
+• Lego bricks specifications (one for each member of Team 3)

 • Color cards to represent market demand